agmangas/featherwing-tft35/README.md

-# featherwing-tft35
+# 3.5" TFT FeatherWing Library

-Helper library to interact with the 3.5" TFT FeatherWing
+Helper library to simplify interactions and reduce code volume when interacting with the 3.5" TFT FeatherWing.